buttplugio/stpihkal/stpihkal/hardware/nobra.md

 A user can press the physical buttons on the control box at any time to go back to manual control.
-In addition, they can press a specific button combination to turn Bluetooth off.
+In addition, they can press a specific button combination to turn Bluetooth invisible, however the control box will still accept commands from previously paired devices.

 ### Command list